Shared Ownership Houses Near Me?

 Find shared ownership houses to part buy part rent with a housing association.

 We have seen some incredible housing association shared ownership properties in our time.
 Believe us when we say that it really does mean being able to part buy part rent a beautiful, hassle free shared ownership home.
-Like help to buy it’s a tenure that helps people buy a home affordably.
+It’s a tenure that helps people buy a home affordably via a part ownership scheme.

 Part buy part rent is just another name for shared ownership.
 So you typically part buy the property with a mortgage and deposit.
 The remaining share you part rent usually from a housing association although this could now be a private company.